-If you have been invoiced for one or more chargeable site monitoring visits under the Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012, please click below to pay online:
+You can pay online if you have been invoiced for one or more chargeable site monitoring visits under the Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012

 How to report any suspected unauthorised developments or breaches

 To report any suspected unauthorised developments or breaches of existing planning permissions relating to minerals, waste and county council development please email

 Current enforcement cases